anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 available.

-For Accelerators and Offload functions with externally exposed differences in their capabilities or management functionality these differences must be clear through the management API either explicit for the differing functions or implicit through the use of a unique APIs.
+For Accelerators and Offload functions with externally exposed differences in their capabilities or management functionality, these differences must be clear through the management API either explicit for the differing functions or implicit through the use of unique APIs.

 Regardless of the exposed or internal capabilities and characteristics, the operators generally require a choice of implementations for Accelerators and Offload function realisation, and, thus, the need for ease of portability between